pizza496/quartz/content/songs/Baby Shark.md

 ---

 >[!Alert]
 > This is my version.
 Yours may be different, and that's ok.
 Regardless, bugging me about how mine is wrong because it isn't the exact same as yours doesn't help.
-The same goes for campers bugging you/each other about how other people's versions of songs are different.
-The point of camp is to have fun, not get into arguments with each other about songs.
+The point of camp is to have fun and having people complaining about someone running some activity differently makes everything less fun.

 ---